 That extra price differential they are attempting to justify through the “added value” of so-called “scrambling” capabilities and whatnot.
 Not worth it…

-Rocky Mountain Radar likes to bombard you with intelligent-sounded technobabble to get you believe that their products have incredible powers when in reality they’re very limited products that simply do not perform as advertised.
+Rocky Mountain Radar likes to bombard you with intelligent-sounding technobabble to get you believe that their products have incredible powers when in reality they’re very limited products that simply do not perform as advertised.
+They’ll tell you stories about how people have run many of their detectors for years without getting a ticket, about how they’ve seen police officers banging on their radar guns after not being able to acquire a customer’s speed, and so on.
 RMR’s technique is to prey on unsuspecting buyers who don’t know any better and understandably buy into their claims.
 I’m hoping that this review helps to show you how the Judge actually performs in practice.
 In no way, shape, or form do I recommend Rocky Mountain Radar’s products.
 There’s a reason why you don’t see radar detector enthusiasts like myself running these to keep us protected.
 Now you know why.

 If you’re looking for a detector that genuinely is awesome, is a good way to spend your money, and will deliver the performance that you need, I recommend that you check out my Radar Detector Buyer’s Guide and take a look at my top picks.